paulbutcher/ScalaMock/.github/CONTRIBUTING.md

 * https://scalamock.org is automatically generated from the `gh-pages` [branch](https://github.com/paulbutcher/ScalaMock/tree/gh-pages).
 You can submit a Pull Request against it if you want to contribute.

+#### **Help other ScalaMock users**

+Or, if working with the source code is not for you, why not help out on stackoverflow, and help people there?
+Have a look at the [tagged questions](https://stackoverflow.com/questions/tagged/scalamock).

 </br>
 ScalaMock is a volunteer effort.
 So sometimes, problems can take a while to get resolved as we can only work on the project in our spare time.